-Mike Frumento’s leadership experience goes back decades, and his insight into the ownership mind-set is an invaluable asset as the Director of Facilities at Thunderbird.
+Mike Frumento's leadership experience goes back decades, and his insight into the ownership mindset is an invaluable asset as the Chief Facilities Officer at Thunderbird.

 Mike began his working relationship with Thunderbird owner Kevin Prunsky in 1998, when he joined Prunsky's previous company, Pollution Control Industries, as maintenance director.
 Mike then moved over to Thunderbird-owned Metal Impact in 2012.
 He's been with the Thunderbird family ever since.